KilianKegel/FatherlessAmerica/README.md

 matched, and rapidly surpassed, by the rising rate of paternal abandonment.
 The shift began quite early.
-Even for parents of children born as early as 1910 through 1930, according to the demographer Peter Uhlenberg, “the increase in voluntarily broken marriages greatly exceeded the decline in marriages broken by death.<sup>39</sup>
+Even for parents of children born as early as 1910 through 1930, according to the demographer Peter Uhlenberg, "the increase in voluntarily broken marriages greatly exceeded the decline in marriages broken by death.<sup>39</sup>

 By 1960, about 9 percent of all U.S. children lived in single-parent